-I’ve been a Salvation Army Officer (Minister of Religion) for over 40 years and, although retired, I continue to exercise the roles of this vocation.
+I’ve been a Salvation Army Officer (Minister of Religion) for over 40 years, running Christian worship and community centres in both England and Wales.
+Although retired, I continue to exercise the roles of this vocation.

-I strive to be approachable, friendly and non-judgmental.
+I strive to be approachable, friendly, and non-judgmental.
 I value inclusion, equality, truth, integrity, and dialogue with those of all faiths and none, whilst recognising that I’m not perfect.
-I’ve always has an interest in science, and started my working life in the Pathology Department of Northampton General Hospital.
+I’ve always had an interest in science and started my working life in the Pathology Department of Northampton General Hospital.

 This page is a work in progress.